asyncapi/website/pages/docs/concepts/asyncapi-document/adding-operations.md

 - Open your AsyncAPI document in a text editor or an AsyncAPI editor tool.

 - Locate the `channels` section in your AsyncAPI document.
-This section defines the messaging channels and their associated operations.
+The `channels` section defines the messaging channels and their associated operations.

 - Within the `channels` section, add a new channel using the desired channel name.
 Channels are represented as properties within the `channels` object, and their names are usually formatted as paths or topics, depending on the messaging protocol you are using (e.g. `/users/{userId}/notifications` or `user.notifications`).